 About St. Croix Electric Cooperative

 St. Croix Electric Cooperative (SCEC) was formed on Nov.
 5, 1937, as a result of five farmers determined to bring electricity to rural St. Croix County, Wis.
 Nearly two years later – May 24, 1939 – electricity was delivered to the first account.
 Today, the Cooperative operates 1,740 miles of distribution lines that serve more than 10,500 member accounts.
 SCEC strives to help members understand the Cooperative Difference by positively impacting local communities through Commitment to Community grants, scholarships, and offering members rebates and solutions to conserve and use energy wisely.
-Information is shared with members through the spring annual meeting; Energy Lifestyles Magazine, which is published 11 times per year; here on our website; and via social media: @StCroixElecCoop (Twitter) and St. Croix County Energizer (Facebook).
+Information is shared with members through the spring annual meeting, Energy Lifestyles Magazine (the monthly member newsletter), online and via social media: @StCroixElecCoop (Twitter) and St. Croix County Energizer (Facebook).